rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ### Generating a Random Number

-Now that you've added the `rand` crate to *Cargo.toml*, let’s start using `rand`.
+Now that you’ve added the `rand` crate to *Cargo.toml*, let’s start using `rand`.
 The next step is to update *src/main.rs*, as shown in Listing 2-3:

 <span class="filename">Filename: src/main.rs</span>